-After our first blog on the subject of the ‘B’ word, we have had a number of people looking for definitive advice on their positions, when to all intents and purposes they are ‘crippled’ with debt and could be seeking petitioning for bankruptcy.
+We have had a number of people looking for definitive advice on their positions, when to all intents and purposes they are ‘crippled’ with debt and could be seeking petitioning for bankruptcy.

 The burden of debt and the effect it has on people’s lives should never be underestimated.
 It usually affects mental health, relationships and we have seen many cases of physical harm and some unfortunate deaths.

-As ever, if there is a difficult position to face, seek the facts and then take them on, we are here to help.
+As ever, if there is a difficult position to face, seek the facts and then take action, we are here to help.